Ericsson/codechecker/config/config.md

 checker_severity_map.json file contains a mapping between a checker name and a severity level.
 Severity levels can be found in the shared.thrift file.

+The following severity levels are defined:

+- **STYLE**: A true positive indicates that the source code is against a specific coding guideline or could improve readability.
+Example: LLVM Coding Guideline: Do not use else or else if after something that interrupts control flow (break, return, throw, continue).

+- **LOW**: A true positive indicates that the source code is hard to read/understand or could be easily optimized.
+Example: Unused variables, Dead code.

+- **MEDIUM**: A true positive indicates that the source code that may not cause a run-time error (yet), but against intuition and hence prone to error.
+Example: Redundant expression in a condition.

+- **HIGH**: A true positive indicates that the source code will cause a run-time error.
+  Example of this category: out of bounds array access, division by zero, memory leak.

+- **CRITICAL**: Currently unused.
+This severity level is reserved for later use.

 ### Package configuration
   *  environment variables section
      Contains enviroment variable names set and used during the static analysis